Director of Education

 Alicia Dace first gained an interest in the education field while serving as a teacher’s aide and tutored in high school.
 She has earned her Associate’s Degree in Humanities, Social Sciences and Liberal Arts & Science, and her Associate’s Teacher certificate from San Joaquin Delta College.
 She has over five years of experience working as a teacher’s aide in the Montessori setting, working with toddlers and preschool aged children.
-Alicia is currently in the process of obtaining her Montessori Certification through NAMC.
+Alicia obtained her Montessori Certification through NAMC.
 When away from work, Alicia enjoys spending her time with family, traveling and reading.

 “I have a lot of respect for the Montessori Method, and I admire its appreciation for each child’s independence and individuality.
 Children flourish greatly in this type of environment and I am very pleased to be a part of it.” – Alicia Dace